-Novice riders, fear not—the rally has alternate routes for those still hitting their stride.
-But, as with all riding, experts say it’s important to have a firm grasp of the basics.
-“Riding is both easy and difficult,” says Corey Eastman from Bonnier Motorcycle Group, which is helping organize the adventure rally.
+So, you’ve bought your first motorcycle.
+You can’t wait to gear up and hit the road for adventure.
+But before you pop that clutch, experts say it’s important to have a firm grasp of the basics.
+“Riding is both easy and difficult,” says Corey Eastman from Bonnier Motorcycle Group.
 “For a new rider, [it’s important to] look at the basics.”

 With that in mind, here are six essential pointers for newbies to remember.